Frequently Asked Questions

 At our indoor meetings we have meditation cushions or chairs you can use.
 (You can bring your own cushion if you prefer!)

-For outdoor meetings, you will need to bring any equipment you would like to use if you wish to join us for the sitting meditation.
+For outdoor meetings, you will need to bring any equipment you would like to use if you wish to sit on the floor during the sitting meditation.

 Do I have to pay anything?